AndreaQA22/Manual-Testing-Decision-Table/README.md

 # Manual-Testing-Decision-Table
-Here is an example of testcase I created for  bank account transfer function for web applicantion
+Here is an example of test case I created for  a bank account transfer function for web application